 Aston Martin DB11: in detail

 - Ride and Handling > Refreshingly free of performance car rhetoric, the DB11 resolutely sticks to the GT brief.
-The DB11 is hugely capable; not thrilling like its sportier siblings, yet one that would happily transport you and a friend to the Italian lakes without breaking a sweat.
+The DB11 is hugely capable; less thrilling than its sportier siblings, yet able to happily transport you and a friend to the Italian lakes without breaking sweat.

 Prices, specs and rivals

 An Aston Martin is always reassuringly expensive, especially when in four-seater form, and the DB11 is no different.
 The V8 model will set you back from £147,900, with the soft-top Volante model costing an extra £12k at £159,900.
 The AMR starts at a more substantial £174,995, but given its homegrown V12 engine and chassis upgrades seems like a reasonable increase.
 Aston Martin won’t sell you a V12-powered DB11 Volante, but the £225,000 DBS is now available if you want the ultimate V12 drop-top experience.

 Given Aston Martin doesn’t have a big parent company to lean on, it does perhaps lack some of the modern-car technology one would of expect like matrix headlights or autonomous driving aids, but Aston makes up for this with an exceptionally high standard of material quality and the world of bespoke touches that only smaller companies can provide.
 There’s an impressive array of standard finishes inside and out, but get creative with Aston’s Q personalisation department and the possibilities are almost endless.